 Jason was enjoying a warm, summer day at the beach with his girlfriend and all their friends, then a pulsing buzz suddenly dissolved the image and pulled him out of sleep.
 His arm reached out and shut off his alarm clock.
 He groggily opened his eyes.
 The red digital numbers of the clock glowed 5:30.
 This is crazy, he thought, I should stay in bed.
 He wanted more sleep, but remembered going to bed at nine the night before so he could wake up early and go jogging.
 He struggled against the lure of sleep, then finally tossed the covers aside and forced himself awake.
 He slid around, let his feet hit the floor, and stood up.
 He slowly walked around in the darkness and gained alertness.
 Can’t remember the last time I was up this early, he thought, forgot how hard it is.
-He put on a T-shirt, then searched around and found his sweats hanging on the back of a chair where he placed them the night before.
+He put on a T-shirt, then searched around and found his sweats hanging on the back of a chair where he had placed them the night before.
 He stepped into them and pulled them up as he continued to motivate himself.
 He sat on the chair and put on his socks, then slid into his new running shoes and double knotted the laces.
 He stood up in his shoes.
 They felt stiff, but loosened a bit as he walked around in them.

 Jason then put on a fleece sweater and left his room.
 He quietly walked into the kitchen careful to not wake his sleeping family.
 Ambient light came through the kitchen window and showed everything in silhouette.
 He got a carton of fruit juice from the refrigerator, poured himself a glass, and drank it down.
 The cold hit his stomach and awakened him more.
 He put the empty glass in the sink and went into the foyer.
 He stretched forward and tried to touch the floor, but couldn’t reach.
 Used to be able to do that, he remembered.
 He then grabbed one foot, pulled it behind him and stretched his thigh muscle, then did the same to the other leg.
 He breathed in deeper and tried to psyche himself for the run ahead.
 He reached for the door, then hesitated.
-Another couple of hours of sleep sure would feel good, he thought.
-He felt tempted, then reminded himself of his promise to get back into shape.
-He twisted the deadbolt lock and opened the front door.
+Another couple of hours of sleep sure would feel good, he thought temptingly.
+He then reminded himself of his promise to get back into shape, twisted the deadbolt lock, and opened the front door.
 The cool outside air wafted in and he breathed it in.
 He was further awakened and went outside.
 He picked up the newspaper, left it inside the house, then closed the front door and walked into the quiet predawn.

 Jason stood on the lawn of his front yard surrounded by the early morning chill.
 He looked around his neighborhood of similarly designed tract houses.
 Their varying colors and outside appearances were still hidden in darkness.
 He felt a rare solitude as he looked down the street to get a sense of the distance ahead.
 Overhead street lamps shone yellow and lit his way.
 He took a few more deep breaths until he was sufficiently motivated then broke into a sprint.